microsoft/RTVS-docs/setup-remote.md

 *	Make sure that `seclogon` service is running.
 Use `services.msc` to configure `seclogon` to start automatically.

-**Q. The R interactive window says `404 Not found` while connecting to the R server?**
+**Q. Why does the R interactive window say `404 Not found` while connecting to the R server?**

-This is probably due to missing VC++ redistributable.
-Check the REPL to see if there is a message regarding missing library(DLL).
+This is probably due to missing Visual C++ redistributable libraries.
+Check the R interactive window to see if there is a message regarding missing library(DLL).

 *	Check to make sure vc 2015 redistributable is installed.
 *	Make sure that you have installed R as well.

-**Q. Cannot access internet/resource from the REPL, what do I do?**
+**Q. Cannot access internet/resource from the R interactive window, what do I do?**

-Firewall exception might have failed: update the firewall rules for Microsoft.R.Host.Broker and Microsoft.R.Host by re-adding the programs.
+Ensure that the firewall rules for `Microsoft.R.Host.Broker` and `Microsoft.R.Host` allow outbound access.
 Restart the OS after applying these changes.

 **Q. I've tried all the above, and it still doesn't work now what?**